linode/docs/docs/guides/applications/cloud-storage/how-to-install-owncloud-ubuntu-20-04/index.md

 This section covers the web-based portion of the installation.

-1. Open a web browser and navigate to your site's domain, if it has been configured to use one `http://example.com/owncloud`.
+1. Open a web browser and navigate to your site's domain, if it has been configured to use a domain name like, `http://example.com/owncloud`.
 If you configured Apache to point to your server's IP address, navigate to `http://192.0.2.0/owncloud` and replace the example IP address with your own.
 You should see the ownCloud web-based installer.

 1. Type a username and password for the admin user; click the `Storage & Database` drop-down; and then click `MySQL/MariaDB`.